List of Jessica Jones characters: Pam

-Pam (portrayed by Susie Abromeit) is Jeri Hogarth's assistant and lover.
+Pam (portrayed by Susie Abromeit) is Jeri Hogarth's assistant and lover.She is later mind-controlled to kill herself by Kilgrave.

 Abromeit worked with her manager, who is gay, to portray Pam as a lesbian, and created her own backstory for the character.
 This included childhood trauma and Pam's realization during college that she is attracted to women.

 Wendy Ross-Hogarth

-Wendy Ross-Hogarth (portrayed by Robin Weigert) is a doctor and Jeri Hogarth's wife, whom Hogarth is divorcing.
+Wendy Ross-Hogarth (portrayed by Robin Weigert) is a doctor and Jeri Hogarth's wife, whom Hogarth is divorcing.She is mind-controlled by Kilgrave to kill Hogarth and is attacked and killed herself by Pam.

 Nicole

 Nicole (portrayed by Nichole Yannetty) is an intern on Trish Walker's talk show.

 Ruben

 Ruben (portrayed by Kieran Mulcare) is Jones' upstairs neighbor and the twin brother of Robyn.
 He is later mind-controlled to kill himself by Kilgrave.

 Oscar Clemons

 Oscar Clemons (portrayed by Clarke Peters) is an NYPD detective at the 15th Precinct.
 He is later killed by Will Simpson to keep him from getting the police involved in the search for Kilgrave.